 There are two main types of keywords:

 - Short-tail keywords.
-With up to three words, such keywords garner high search volumes and significant organic traffic potential.
+With up to three words, such keywords gather high search volumes and significant organic traffic potential.

 - Long-tail keywords.
-Keywords longer than three words often bring in less organic traffic.
+Keywords longer than three words often attract less organic traffic.
 However, content with long-tail keywords has less competition and a higher chance of ranking on search results.

-Using long-tail keywords for new websites helps them rank faster.
-Meanwhile, short-tail keywords are more effective once a website has gained more visitors.
+For new websites, long-tail keywords can help them rank faster.
+Meanwhile, short-tail keywords are more effective once a website has gained a considerable following.

 The first step of conducting proper keyword research is to evaluate the search intent – what users want to achieve with their query.
 Understanding the search intent helps determine the best type of content for a keyword.

-The most common categories of search intent include:
+Here are the most common search intent categories:

 - Navigational.
 Users are looking for a specific site by entering the name of a person, business, or brand as a search engine query.